pixl8/Preside-Documentation/docs/04.serverguides/chapter.md

 [[serversetupfoundation]]

-As always, if you need more help than the docs can provide, please join our [Slack team](https://presidecms-slack.herokuapp.com) where we'll be happy to help you out.
+As always, if you need more help than the docs can provide, please join our [Slack team](https://preside.org/slack) where we'll be happy to help you out.

-<script async defer src="https://presidecms-slack.herokuapp.com/slackin.js?large"></script>